|Nutritional Guidelines (per serving)|

-For eating out of hand, I tend to grab the big, fat, juicy Bartletts but the firmer Bosc pears are better for any kind of cooking.
+For eating out of hand, grab the big, fat, juicy Bartletts but the firmer Bosc pears are better for any kind of cooking.
 They're amazing baked into cakes and sweet quick breads but there's no reason not to slice them and give them a quick saute in a bit of butter.
 Choose pears that are fully ripe for this and it won't take long in the pan to bring out their sweetness and natural juice.

 Weekends deserve a little extra attention and this recipe really does come together fast.
 It gives the illusion of indulgence while actually being simple and healthy.

-I use Greek style yogurt for basically everything, whether it's snacking or cooking.
+We use Greek-style yogurt for basically everything, whether it's snacking or cooking.
 It's thick and creamy so it won't water down any recipes.
 And I love the tang of it with the natural sweetness of honey and the crisp taste of fall pears.
 I'm sure either almonds or walnuts would work fine in this recipe but I enjoy the taste of pistachios with yogurt and they're a great match for pears.
 I'm already picturing relaxing next Sunday with a plate of this and the Sunday paper.
 Enjoy!

 - 2 Bosc pears

-- 1 Tablespoon unsalted butter
+- 1 tablespoon unsalted butter

-- 1 Cup Greek style yogurt
+- 1 cup Greek-style yogurt

-- 2 Teaspoons honey
+- 2 teaspoons honey

-- 2 Tablespoons chopped pistachios
+- 2 tablespoons chopped pistachios